-Axcella Health Inc. and subsidiaries ("Axcella," the "Company" or "we") is a biotechnology company that was incorporated in Delaware on August 27, 2008 and has a principal place of business in Cambridge, Massachusetts.
-The Company is focused on pioneering a new approach to treat complex diseases and improve health using endogenous metabolic modulator, or EMM, compositions.
+Axcella Health Inc., doing business as "Axcella Therapeutics," and subsidiaries ("Axcella," the "Company," "we" or "us") is a clinical-stage biotechnology company that was incorporated in Delaware on August 27, 2008 and has a principal place of business in Cambridge, Massachusetts.
+The Company is focused on pioneering a new approach to treat complex diseases using compositions of endogenous metabolic modulators, or EMMs.
 The Company's product candidates are comprised of multiple EMMs that are engineered in distinct combinations and ratios with the goal of simultaneously impacting multiple biological pathways.
+The Company's pipeline includes lead therapeutic candidates for the treatment of non-alcoholic steatohepatitis, or NASH, for the treatment of Long COVID (also known as Post COVID-19 Condition and Post-Acute Sequelae of COVID-19, or "PASC") associated fatigue, and for the reduction in risk of recurrent overt hepatic encephalopathy, or OHE.